openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="default-storage-configuration "></a>Default Storage Configuration</h4>

 OpenEBS comes with default storage configuration like Jiva and Local PV storage classes and so forth.
 Each of the storage engines in OpenEBS is highly configurable and the customization is done via Storage Classes and associated Custom Resources.
 While the default storage configuration can be modified after installation, it is going to be overwritten by the OpenEBS API Server.
 The recommended approach for customizing is to have users create their own storage configuration using the default options as examples/guidance.
 If you would like to use a customized configuration, you can disable the installation of the default storage configuration during the installation.
-The following configuration must be added as environmental variable in the `maya-apiserver` deployment specification to disable default storage configuration.
+The following configuration must be added as environment variables in the `maya-apiserver` deployment specification to disable default storage configuration.

 ```
 # environment variable